MuraliDeveloper30/typescriptLearn/README.md

 # What is TypeScript Exactly?

-Hello learning freaks!
 Today, we will be delving into the world of TypeScript.
 TypeScript is a popular programming language that is a superset of JavaScript.
 It was created by Microsoft and released in 2012.
 TypeScript provides many benefits over traditional JavaScript, including increased code maintainability, type checking, and better IDE support.

 Notes
 - static types , strongly typed functionality